These are just some of the questions you should be asking before hiring a photo booth for your special event.

 Most companies use dye-sublimation printers but there are a few around who use Selphy type printers.
 These are not designed for high volume and speed.

-10. Does your photo booth have the ability to send users digital prints?
+> Does your photo booth have the ability to send users digital prints?

 All professional grade software has this capability.
 The question is does the vendor know how to do it and are they willing to spend the money and time to do it.
 While you are asking this question also ask about the format.
 Most professional companies will send your guests a printable 6x4 format.

-Planning for an Outdoor Photo Booth
+> Can you provide an Outdoor Photo Booth

 Spring through fall is a time of outdoor events and many people would like a photobooth at the event.
 Having a photobooth inside when the guests are outside doesn't always work so we can move outside with your guests.
 Outdoor photobooths require more planning.
 Here are some of the common considerations: